vermont42/JFADoubleSlider/README.md

 ## Use
 Here are the steps to use `JFADoubleSlider` in your app.

-1. Add `JFADoubleSlider.h` and `JFADoubleSlider.m` to your project.
+1. Add `JFADoubleSlider.h` and `JFADoubleSlider.m` to your project or grab the JFADoubleSlider CocoaPod.

 2. Import `JFADoubleSlider.h` in your view controller’s .m file.